Import Regulations by Country

 then you can most likely import it from the USA.

 Visit the Saudi Customs for more information.

-Note: A new law crafted in Saudi Arabia restricts the import of used cars to cars 4 years old.
-As of June 2009, you can only import cars of the year model 2005 and up.
+Note: A new law crafted in Saudi Arabia restricts the import of used vehicles age up to 4 years.

 For the importation of used/secondhand vehicles, an importer needs to obtain an import

 permit from the Foreign Trade Department of the Ministry of Commerce before the arrival of the vehicles